1. Home

 Students will continue to build upon their voice work of breath support, projection, articulation, and resonance placement.
 Students will continue to learn the anatomy of their unique voice and will be introduced to the International Phonetic Alphabet (IPA) as a tool for learning English Language dialects.

-• Instructor: Luisa Sermol
+• Instructor: Michael O’Connell & Luisa Sermol